BLaZeKiLL/Reactor/README.md

 Libraries are sharable across libraries and applications.
 They can be imported from `@reactor/mylib`.

-## Development server

-Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nrwl/react:component my-component --project=react` to generate a new component.

-## Build

-Run `nx build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+unit tests are executed via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `nx e2e react` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.